ARTISTIC

 Alone in the lake.
 It is nice and quiet.
 Most of the time…

-The Merman is a short experimental film that explores the audiovisual possibilities of a lake by imagining the life of a merman.
+The Merman is a experimental film that imagines the life of a merman.
 The film is inspired by the French composer Michel Chion’s idea that in film, “there is no soundtrack” (Audio-Vision, 1994) – instead, Chion thinks sound and image catalyses into new meanings along the vertical dimension of a timeline.
-The piece was exhibited on Gothenburg Art Museum November 7th-8th 2020.

 Här i sjön är det lugnt och skönt.